OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-autodeployoverride.md

                              apply to.
 Specify this argument multiple times to add multiple tenants or use `*` wildcard for all tenants.
-      --tenanttag=VALUE      [Optional] A tenant tag used to match tenants that the override will apply to.
+      --tenantTag=VALUE      [Optional] A tenant tag used to match tenants that the override will apply to.
 Specify this argument multiple times to add multiple tenant tags